-- 21.3.
+- 21.1.
+Chadsgrove will make all reasonable endeavours to ensure that there are no personal data breaches. - 21.2.
+In the unlikely event of a suspected data breach, the school will follow the procedure set out in Appendix 1. - 21.3.
 When appropriate, the school will report the data breach to the ICO within 72 hours.
-Such breaches in a school context may include, but are not limited to: - · A non-anonymised dataset being published on the school website - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils.
+Such breaches in a school context may include, but are not limited to: - A non-anonymised dataset being published on the school website - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils.